asajim/todo-app-nextjs/README.md

 # Todo Backend App

 This is a simple todo backend app built with NextJS.
 All endpoints are retrieved from [this backend project](https://github.com/asajim/todo-app-nestjs)

 ## Features

+* There are two pages, `/` and `/[id]`.
+* In home page (`/`), user can
+    * See all todo items.
+        * Todo items are sorted by last modified date
+        * If it's done, the background of todo item would be light green.
+        * If it passed the deadline, the background will be light red.
-1. Create todo items where title is required and deadline is optional
+    * Add new todo items using title (required) and deadline (optional, has to ISO8601 string)
+* In todo detail page `/[id]`, user can
-2. Update a todo item (change its title, add/remove deadline, mark it as done)
+    * Update a todo item (change its title, add/remove deadline, mark it as done)
-3. Remove a todo item
+    * Remove a todo item

 ## Getting Started